 In this case, the dog will move away from the offensive substance as it senses an infection coming along with it.

-In some other cases, the dog might have a problem with its nose and constantly clears it with its paws in order to stay clean.
+In some other cases, the dog might have a problem with its nose (wet nose or dry nose) and constantly clears it with its paws in order to stay clean.
 If this is the case, the dog will most likely not eat at all.

 Why Do Dogs Scoot Their Food With Their Nose?